prolific-idea/Code-Off/README.md

 ##Challenge
 The radius of walls destroyed by a bomb is specified by the number on the bomb.
 Each bomb explodes verically and horizontally, but never diagonally.
 If a bomb is adjacent to another bomb (vertically, horizontally, or diagonally) it's radius increases by 1 for each adjacent bomb.
 Determine the position and radius of the bombs by marking them on the map.
+There are many combinations that will work.
+There is no one correct solution.

 ##Legend
 ```